-- Signed and dated physician prescription that includes the following: - Diagnosis. - o Amount of compression ordered. - o Prescribed garment. - o Body part for which the garment was prescribed. - Manufacturer's invoice for the compression garment that was provided. - Date of delivery of the compression garment, signature of the person receiving the delivery, and instructions given for use and care. - Clinical information, including the following: - Specific documented measurements required for the garment ordered (this information may be found on the manufacturer's order form). - o Date(s) on which measurements were taken. - Appropriate periodic circumferential measurements, using consistent units of measurement (e.g., centimeters used at every measurement). - Documentation submitted with a PA request. - Documentation submitted with a claim.
+- Signed and dated physician prescription that includes the following: - o Diagnosis. - Amount of compression ordered. - Prescribed garment. - Body part for which the garment was prescribed. - Manufacturer's invoice for the compression garment that was provided. - Date of delivery of the compression garment, signature of the person receiving the delivery, and instructions given for use and care. - Clinical information, including the following: - Specific documented measurements required for the garment ordered (this information may be found on the manufacturer's order form). - Date(s) on which measurements were taken. - Appropriate periodic circumferential measurements, using consistent units of measurement (e.g., centimeters used at every measurement). - Documentation submitted with a PA request. - Documentation submitted with a claim.